Research & Demonstration

 Applied Research: The Farm Hub is developing a comprehensive applied research program that will be tailored to the Hudson Valley and focused on resilient agriculture and climate-smart farming practices.
 The Farm Hub provides a land-base for experimentation to support partnerships with research institutions, regional educators, and farmers.
 In this way, it is uniquely positioned to realize its intention to become a true center, or “hub,” for sharing information, innovations and ideas.

 Projects on soil health, perennial grains, novel crops, riparian habitats and flood management are being developed in conjunction with Cornell University and other partners.
 Research can also play a critical role in providing information to Hudson Valley farmers on production and marketing of new crops.
-Projects initiated at the Farm Hub during the 2014 and 2015 seasons included:
+Ongoing research projects at the Farm Hub during the 2017 season include:

 - Small Grains Field Trials: Identifying small grain varieties adapted to the Hudson Valley to support emerging interest in locally grown ingredients by bakers, brewers, distillers and specialty food processors.